This router offers good value with a simple but sleek design.

 Another great feature of the AC1200 is the guest Wifi option.
 This is great as you can have a separate password for guests, so a little win for internet security.

 Talking about shared access; the parental controls mean you can block access at certain times, and also on certain devices.
-This level of control and customization is impressive at for a midrange router.
+This level of control and customization is impressive for a mid-range router.

 During setup and beyond, you can use this online smart monitoring software to set your password, install updates, and name your wireless network.
 You can also control security settings and set parental controls right here.

 The Smart Wifi software and the compatible app can be used to keep track of your Wifi usage and adjust your media prioritization settings too.
 We found the interface to be very useable, with a simple design that doesn’t take long to find your way around.

 Along with its great value, the Linksys AC1200 provides plenty of bandwidth for everyday gaming, streaming and general use.
 The design is simple and discreet, although it is a shame about the lack of mounting brackets.

 For its price, the Linksys AC1200 is a good, reliable router.
 Sure, if you’re willing to spend a bit more, you could get yourself an ultra-powerful gaming router bejeweled with flashing lights, a crown of antennas, and gigabit LAN ports.